slac-lcls/lute/docs/tutorial/creating_workflows.md

 - `max_cores`: Used to cap the maximum number of cores which should be requested of SLURM.
 By default all jobs will run with the same number of cores, which should be specified when running the `launch_airflow.py` script (either from the ARP, or by hand).
 This behaviour was chosen because in general we want to increase or decrease the core-count for all `Task`s uniformly, and we don't want to have to specify core number arguments for each job individually.
 Nonetheless, on occassion it may be necessary to cap the number of cores a specific job will use.
 E.g. if the default value specified when launching the Airflow DAG is multiple cores, and one job is single threaded, the core count can be capped for that single job to 1, while the rest run with multiple cores.
 - `max_nodes`: Similar to the above.
 This will make sure the `Task` is distributed across no more than a maximum number of nodes.
 This feature is useful for, e.g., multi-threaded software which does not make use of tools like `MPI`.
 So, the `Task` can run on multiple cores, but only within a single node.
 - `require_partition`: This option is a string that forces the use of a specific S3DF partition for the **managed** `Task` submitted by the Operator.
 E.g. typically a LCLS user will use `--partition=milano` for CPU-based workflows; however, if a specific `Task` requires a GPU you may use `JIDSlurmOperator("MyTaskRunner", require_partition="ampere")` to override the partition for that single `Task`.
+- `custom_slurm_params`: You can provide a string of parameters which will be used in its entirety to replace any and all default arguments passed by the launch script.
+This method is not recommended for general use and is mostly used for dynamic DAGs described at the end of the document.

 # Creating a new workflow